DustyHealer/ANZ-CodingAssignment-HimanshuSinghal/README.md

 >> git clone https://github.com/DustyHealer/ANZ-CodingAssignment-HimanshuSinghal.git

 # How to run the RoboToy app?
 1. After cloning the app in your local folder.
-Go to the root folder.
+Inside the root folder, please navigate to the Executable Folder.
 2. Double click on the RoboToyApp.exe file to run the app.
 3. The console will open with the below instructions: